Holsters for Self Defense: A Guide to Carrying Concealed

 Moving away from the hip, shoulder holsters are another great option for concealed carry and self defense.
 Most can be worn with the handgun on either side, although under the non-dominant arm is preferred.
 This allows for quick and easy access to the gun.
 It also makes carrying and concealing a large handgun easier.

 Designed to be customizable, shoulder holsters typically have multiple points of adjustment to ensure the best fit possible.
-For those who regularly wear jackets, blazers, and vests, shoulder holsters are a favorite – but they do take time to get accustomed to.
+For those who regularly wear jackets, blazers, and vests, shoulder holsters are a favorite.

 Pocket Holster